Mykki Blanco: Artistry

 The persona Mykki Blanco began as a teenage girl character for a YouTube video in 2010, but evolved into a musical and performance art piece.
 Blanco's name is inspired by Lil' Kim's alter ego Kimmy Blanco.
-Her influences include Lil' Kim, GG Allin, Jean Cocteau, Kathleen Hanna, Lauryn Hill, Rihanna, Marilyn Manson, and Anaïs Nin.
-She is also inspired by the riot grrrl movement and queercore, namely the director Bruce LaBruce and the drag queen Vaginal Davis.
+Their influences include Lil' Kim, GG Allin, Jean Cocteau, Kathleen Hanna, Lauryn Hill, Rihanna, Marilyn Manson, and Anaïs Nin.
+They are also inspired by the riot grrrl movement and queercore, namely the director Bruce LaBruce and the drag queen Vaginal Davis.

-Blanco has been called one of hip hop's queer pioneers; although she struggles to identify with the label of "gay rap" or "queer rap", she has begrudgingly "accepted it".
-Blanco also disagrees with those who portray her as a drag artist, saying "You can't tag me as the rapping transvestite.
+Blanco has been called one of hip-hop's queer pioneers; although they struggled to identify with the label of "gay rap" or "queer rap", they have begrudgingly "accepted it".
+Blanco also disagrees with those who portray them as a drag artist, saying "You can't tag me as the rapping transvestite.
 I never vogued in my life.
 I'm from a punk and Riot Grrrl background."
-Blanco has often described herself in terms of other artists, saying that she's not a "Marilyn Manson" or even a rapper, but rather says she wants to be Yoko Ono.
-In fact, her album Mykki was originally going to be named Michael in reference to Michael Jackson.
+Blanco has often described themself in terms of other artists, saying that they're not a "Marilyn Manson" or even a rapper, but rather says they want to be Yoko Ono.
+In fact, their album Mykki was originally going to be named Michael in reference to Michael Jackson.
 Blanco, along with Rosie O'Donnell and Anderson Cooper, presented Madonna with the GLAAD Advocate for Change award on May 5, 2019, in Manhattan.

-Blanco has also tried to bring her "persona" closer and closer to her non-artist self, having to repeatedly say through interviews and alike that she is indeed transfeminine, and that the aesthetic evolution of the Mykki Blanco persona over the years is the aesthetic evolution of her entire self, rather than just a "drag performance".
+Blanco has also tried to bring their "persona" closer and closer to their non-artist self, having to repeatedly say through interviews and alike that they are indeed transfeminine, and that the aesthetic evolution of the Mykki Blanco persona over the years is the aesthetic evolution of their entire self, rather than just a "drag performance".